THMKAE/create-react-typescript-file/README.md

 export default Button;
 ```

-And an empty CSS modules file
+And an empty style file

 ```typescript
 // components/Button/button.module.css
 ```

-If you'd like to skip the "CSS modules" question, you can add `"addCSSModulesToComponent": true,` to the configuration file.
+If found, it will also add an export statement to the index file of the parent directory.

+**Hooks**
 Creating a hook will give you similar behavior, except that it will not create an index file, but will only create the following:

 ```typescript